Benkess/isaac_ros2/docs/usage.md

 ### Remote GUI Mode (WebRTC)

-> Note:
+> **Note:**
 > - For local use, launch the GUI instead.
-> - Remote use requires access from UVA subnets to access cral.cs.virginia.edu.
->   -  i.e. eduroam | UVA Anywhere VPN | wired CS network
+> - Remote use requires access from UVA subnets to access cral.cs.virginia.edu (e.g., eduroam, UVA Anywhere VPN, or wired CS network).

->
+---

-**Launch Isaac Sim in headless mode:**
+#### Launch Isaac Sim in Headless Mode (WebRTC)

-> The following commands can be used in the terminal
+The following commands can be used in the terminal to launch Isaac Sim in headless mode with WebRTC streaming:

-Isaac Sim headless with Isaac Sim WebRTC Streaming Client service:
+**Basic Headless with WebRTC Streaming Client:**
 ```bash
 apptainer exec --nv --contain \
   --env WEBRTC_ENABLE=1 \